 Daemonize a command and e-mail the results

-daemail (pronounced “DEE-mayl”, like “e-mail” but with a D) is a Python script for running a normally-foreground command in the background and e-mailing its output (by default, the combined stdout and stderr) once it’s done.
-It should work in both Python 2.7 and Python 3.2+, the only external dependencies being the python-daemon package and the ubiquitous six package.
+daemail (pronounced “DEE-mayl”, like “e-mail” but with a D) is a Python script built on top of python-daemon for running a normally-foreground command in the background and e-mailing its output (by default, the combined stdout and stderr) once it’s done.

-Just use pip (You have pip, right?) to install daemail and its dependencies:
+daemail requires Python 3.5 or higher.
+Just use pip for Python 3 (You have pip, right?) to install daemail and its dependencies:

 where <send options> is one of: